What is New Jersey Civil Service?

 Where can I get a list of those New Jersey employers falling under New Jersey Civil Service?

-You may click here for a complete list.
+A complete listing of the NJ Civil Service employers is posted on the CSC web site.
 The employers on this list are the only employers falling under the New Jersey civil service system.
 If your employer is not listed, you are not a New Jersey civil service employee.
 Also, if you are interested in applying for work with an employer that is not on the list of New Jersey civil service employers, then you are not applying for New Jersey civil service employment.
 The Civil Service Commission does not have the authority to handle employment questions or issues that do not involve New Jersey civil service employment.

 Federal (U.S. government) agencies are not New Jersey Civil Service employers.